filipdutescu/popup-js/README.md

 <script src="popup-js.js"></script>
 ```
 ---
-You could (and I would recommend) also include the stylesheet of the Popup component, like so:
+You could (and should) also include the stylesheet of the Popup component, like so:
 ```
 <link rel="stylesheet" type="text/css" href="popup-js.css" />
 ```